-- In Final Crisis it took Oracle a series of key strokes to shut down the Internet.
+- In Final Crisis, it takes Oracle a series of key strokes to shut down the Internet.

-- Played with in an issue of Gold Digger when Charlotte the harpy inadvertantly slows a fully-fledged comic book supercomputer down to a crawl by naively trying to "download the internet".
+- Played with in an issue of Gold Digger when Charlotte the harpy inadvertently slows a fully-fledged comic book supercomputer down to a crawl by naively trying to "download the internet".

 - The sequel Day Watch does avert this trope when dealing with computers.
 Big Bad Zavulon's MSN Messenger handle is "firstname.lastname@example.org", with a number, and his username is "Z@vulon", with a symbol unusual for fictional usernames.

 - In the movie EuroTrip, the main character's email address is blocked by his German penpal after he sends her an insulting message while drunk.
 Rather than do the unthinkable and simply open a new email address, he reacts in the most logical manner: he hitches a flight to Europe with his stoner buddy in hopes of getting to Berlin and telling her in person that he's sorry.

 - In Final Destination 2, a character uses a generic search engine to search for "Flight 180", the doomed flight from the first film, and instantly finds what he's looking for.
 A bit justified, as it is established in the movie that the events of the first movie are well known in the movie world, though usually dismissed as an urban legend.
 A scene where a character finds directions to an insane asylum with a Google maps stand in without typing in her location might appear egregious unless the location is all cookied up.
 First hit on Google for "Flight 180" is a link to the Final Destination Wiki, so even in the real world it works.